btcpayserver/btcpayserver-doc/PennyPinching.md

 Wow! `Standard_B1ms` cost only `0.02049219 EUR/H`!
 Let's switch to it!

+A quick look at [this article](https://www.singhkays.com/blog/understanding-azure-b-series/) shows us that this type of virtual machine is adapted for low CPU consumption with occasional burst.
+This is what BTCPay Server is about after the nodes are synched.

 * Go on the Azure portal
 * Go to Resource Groups
 * Select your resource group